aklitzke/dors/README.md

 [task.congratulate]
 command = "echo 'I hope you played well!'"
 ```
-Befores/afters are ran from left to right.
-If a task is repeated in a tree of befores,
+Before/after tasks are ran from left to right.
+If a task is repeated in the tree,
 it will only be ran once.

 #### Override workspace tasks for a single workspace member: